julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe.md

 - offerings always left in return

 ### Blood, Bone, and Soil
 Before Christianity, offerings of blood—menstrual, animal, or symbolic—were common.
+Their sacred role in Old Europe is examined deeply in **[The Old Magic of Menstrual Blood Offerings](/menstrual-offerings-old-magic)**.

 Bones were repositories of power.
 Soil was a living archive.

 Christianity later declared these rites sinful, unclean, or “of the devil,” but for thousands of years they were simply the grammar of magic.